-1. Propensity score matching: previously used in similar studies(6), propensity scores (PS) represent the probability that a specific patient receives an intervention (i.e. here UKR) based on his/her baseline characteristics.
-In PS-matched analyses, PS are calculated using logistic regression modeling where treatment group (UKR vs TKR) is the outcome of interest.
-Once PS are estimated for all participants, a number of "exposed" subjects (those undergoing UKR in our case) are matched to non-exposed (i.e. TKR recipients in our proposal) ones, therefore providing with comparable groups.
+1. Propensity score methods: previously used in similar studies(6), propensity scores (PS) represent the probability that a specific patient receives an intervention (i.e. here UKR) based on his/her baseline characteristics.
+In PS analyses, PS are calculated using logistic regression modeling where treatment group (UKR vs TKR) is the outcome of interest.
+Once PS are estimated for all participants, a number of "exposed" subjects (those undergoing UKR in our case) are matched to non-exposed (i.e. TKR recipients in our proposal) ones, therefore providing with comparable groups (PSM).
 Despite existing evidence of their usefulness in pharmaco-epidemiology, recent concerns have been raised on their limitations(17), which do not account for unobserved patient characteristics/variables, often leading to residual confounding and bias.
+We will also use other propensity score models including propensity score stratification and propensity score adjustment.
+Unlike the PS matched analyses, both methods use all eligible participants in the NJR-HES.
+In Propensity score stratification, outcome analyses, i.e. linear regression/Poisson models, will be done by per strata before deriving into a combined estimate.
+Propensity score adjustment means that outcome analyses will be adjusted for the propensity score.

-2. High-dimensional propensity scores (HDPS)(20) use all information available in electronic medical records (EMR), including not only patient characteristics (like PS) but also physician-based (surgeon in this case) and health care system features (type of hospital, surgical volume, etc) in an attempt to account for unmeasured confounding.
+- 2. High-dimensional propensity scores (HDPS)(20) use all information available in electronic medical records (EMR), including not only patient characteristics (like PS) but also physician-based (surgeon in this case) and health care system features (type of hospital, surgical volume, etc) in an attempt to account for unmeasured confounding.
 Recent research suggests that HDPS may reduce bias compared with 'traditional' PS(19).
 This is based on the assumption that if we could measure a battery of proxies, we would increase the likelihood that in combination they are a good overall proxy for relevant unobserved confounders.

-3. Instrumental variable analyses (IV) rely on the existence of an 'instrument', a variable that is related to the treatment but not to the study outcome (other than through treatment effects).
+This approach was not implemented during the analyses because this method cannot apply for continuous outcomes (OKS). - 3.
+Instrumental variable analyses (IV) rely on the existence of an 'instrument', a variable that is related to the treatment but not to the study outcome (other than through treatment effects).
 Common examples of instruments identified in healthcare research include: 1.distance to hospital providing specialized treatment/s(21); and 2.physician (prescription or surgery) preference (based on the assumption that different practitioners have different preferences for one treatment versus another)(22).
 IV methods have been compared to other techniques both in clinical and simulated datasets(9, 23, 24), and shown to be of value particularly in comparative effectiveness research using observational data(18).
 An important requirement of preference-based instruments is that there should be variability among physicians in their preference for the different treatments under study.
 We will start from a number of potential instruments to include 1.surgeon preference, 2.surgical experience, 3.volume of surgical procedures, 4.geographical location, and 5.
 Calendar time.
 We will first test each of these for the underlying IV assumptions explained above.
 We will then conduct the proposed analyses using only those instruments proved to fulfill the mentioned assumptions.
 This strategy is recommended by experts in the field (M Hernan et al. Epidemiology 2006) and supported by previous literature(9).